17.3 C

 10 Human Foods That Are Surprisingly Safe for Pets

 As animal-lovers, we are often unable to resist the temptation of giving a bit of our food to our four-legged friends.
 However, not all of the snacks we consume are good for pets.
 In addition to the fact that some human foods are toxic or harmful, others can be quite healthy and beneficial to pets if they are given in the right way.
 The present article aimed at discovering pets who live on 10 human food items which come as a surprise but are not dangerous to them.
-This is especially true for dogs and cats.
+This is particularly valid for cats and dogs.
 The concept of safety will help you to deepen the relationship with your pet without losing the health of your pets.

 1. Apples (Without Seeds)